 TAKE A WALK THROUGH ATLANTA’S HISTORY

-Saturday, March 26, 2022, from 8 AM - 12 PM, an event for the Atlanta community, including Scouts, parents, and leaders, are invited to join the annual Civil Rights Heritage Hike.
-The hike is a learning tour that visits Atlanta’s historic and active centers for our nations’s civil rights.
+Saturday, March 16, 2024, from 8 AM - 12 PM, an event for the Atlanta community, including Scouts, parents, and leaders, is invited to join the annual Civil Rights Heritage Hike.
+The hike is a learning tour that visits Atlanta’s historic and active centers for our nation’s civil rights.

 JOIN THE HIKE!

 This event is free to everyone, so bring your friends and family!
 You may choose to purchase this commemorative patch for $3 when you complete the registration form.

 Join our team and help make the Civil Rights Heritage Hike an amazing event for the Atlanta community!

 VOLUNTEER REGISTRATION OPEN SOON!